Slemish below Shillanavogy 4

 Nearby Attractions

-After the climb, the Antrim region offers a wealth of sights within a short drive: the Giant’s Causeway, Dunluce Castle, the Fair Head cliffs, and the charming town of Ballymena with its restaurants and shops.
-The Causeway Coast and Glens Heritage Trust office in Armoy (27 Main Street) provides additional information and the free wildlife booklet.
+After the climb, the Antrim region offers a wealth of sights within a short drive: the Giant’s Causeway, Dunluce Castle, the Fair Head cliffs, and the charming town of Ballymena.
+The heritage office in Armoy provides further information and the free wildlife booklet.
+For a historic stop, consider a visit to Antrim Castle, a short 20‑minute drive north.

 Safety Notes

 The path is not wheelchair‑accessible and can be hazardous when wet.
-Walkers should keep to the marked route, watch for loose stones, and take care on the steep sections.
-In the event of sudden weather changes, it is wise to turn back early rather than risk exposure on the summit.
+Walkers should stay on the marked route, watch for loose stones and be prepared to turn back if weather deteriorates.

-Enjoy the blend of natural beauty, geological intrigue, and early Irish history that makes Slemish Mountain a must‑see landmark on any Antrim itinerary.
+Enjoy the blend of natural beauty, geological intrigue and early Irish history that makes Slemish Mountain a memorable stop on any Antrim itinerary.